 We work to protect and enhance the environmental and recreational integrity of the Dolores River through stewardship, advocacy, partnerships and outreach.
 Our group is your source for Dolores River boating and conservation information.
 Based in Dolores, Colorado, we represent boating enthusiasts, guides, outfitters, anglers and people who simply love this river–and who have a stake in protecting flows in the river and preserving its unique ecosystem below McPhee Reservoir.

 With the initial support of American Whitewater, Dolores River Boating Advocates (DRBA) formed in the spring of 2011.
 Originally known as Lower Dolores Boating Advocates, we changed our name in November of 2012 to reflect our passion for the whole Dolores River.
-We have a Board of Directors, part-time Program Coordinator, and many supporters in the region and beyond.
+We have a Board of Directors, one staff person, and many supporters in the region and beyond.
 Dolores River Boating Advocates seek to be: 1) a strong voice for boaters and river enthusiasts in the region; 2) a resource for information about conservation efforts, including a legislative campaign to protect it; 3) advocates and stewards for the river.

 As a grass-roots group of conservation-minded whitewater enthusiasts, we work to inform paddlers and the wider community about the need to protect the Dolores River and its many contributions to our region’s quality of life.
 We invite you to join Dolores River Boating Advocates.